jbrubake/pcal/doc/ReadMe.txt

    Currently, 'pcal' is supported on the following platforms:

       - Unix (including GNU/Linux)

       - DOS (including DOS running under Windows)

       - DOS + DJGPP

       - DOS/Windows + Cygwin

+      - Amiga (untested, as of Dec 2007)

+        Amiga support was removed in version 4.10.0 but was restored for version 4.11.0.

    Historically, 'pcal' was supported on other platforms as well, but beginning with version 4.10.0, support for these platforms has been